 There is always a risk in merging fantasy with reality, as the audience attempt to navigate and unpick the truth from a series of ideas and concepts.
-However, with ‘Hollywood’ Ryan Murphy manages to to mix the fantastical with a cutting exploration of institutionalised discrimination.
+However, with ‘Hollywood’ Ryan Murphy manages to mix the fantastical with a cutting exploration of institutionalised discrimination.
 Demonstrating the artistic force of those minority groups who helped create Hollywood.
 While in turn mixing it with a ‘what could have been’ story.

 The period setting of the 1940s studio system is beautifully rendered.
 With performances that engage from the first episode to the last, combined with a score that reflects the historical time and place of its narrative.
-But what really makes Hollywood stand out is the nuanced reflection of both the creative drive and talent of those who Hollywood forgot.
+But what makes Hollywood stand out is the nuanced reflection of both the creative drive and talent of those who Hollywood forgot.
 Ensuring we all ask the question of whether the studio system could and would have survived longer if it had embraced diversity.

 We also love Feud: Bette and Joan